ionos-cloud/terraform-provider-ionoscloud/.github/pull_request_template.md

-## What does this fix or implement?
+## What does this fix or feature implement?

 <!-- Enter details of the change here.
 Include additional tests that have been done, reference to the issue for tracking, etc. -->